Personal Data You Provide

 We retain site visitor records for 90 days.

-- As a data subject, you have rights under the GDPR, which this Policy and our use of personal data have been designed to uphold.
+- As a data subject, you have rights under the “General Data Protection Regulation” (GDPR), which this Policy and our use of personal data have been designed to uphold.

 - If you wish to exercise any of the rights please contact us using the email address provided.

 - We may need to request specific information from you to help us confirm your identity and ensure your right to access your personal data (or to exercise any of your other rights).
 This is a security measure to ensure that personal data is not disclosed to any person who has no right to receive it.
 We may also contact you to ask you for further information in relation to your request to speed up our response.